pi-lar/neuropil/doc/source/protocol.steps.rst

 inferred from latency).

-Step 4: message exchange; communicating message availability and interest
+Step 4: message exchange: communicating message availability and interest
 *************************************************************************

 Two nodes in the network that would like to exchange information about a given